-When you enter the words stop violence, at the top of the list is a movie.
+When you enter the words stop violence in Google, at the top of the list is a movie.
 The next item that has something to do with the topic at hand is the National Stop the Violence Alliance Inc., a US 503c corporation.

 On a national level, this means gun violence, drug-related violence, domestic violence and violence against black people, women, gays and other minority sectors of the community where it is ok to beat up someone for who they are.